-Our Post 16 offers you independence tempered by support and encouragement to allow you to meet the very high expectations we have of you - and that you should have of yourself.
-In addition to academic study, students are encouraged to apply for formal leadership positions, to be creative with their own initiatives in contributing to the wider school community.
+Our Post 16 offers you independence tempered by support and encouragement to allow you to meet the high expectations we have of you - and that you should have of yourself.
+In addition to academic study, students are encouraged to apply for formal leadership positions, to be creative with their own initiatives in contributing to the wider school community, with the aim of leaving a lasting legacy.

-As role models for the entire school, professional conduct is expected at all times; this includes so much more than just how you dress - it is in the way you live our school values in a highly visible way so that others in school - from the very youngest children to the one-off visitor - see and feel your impact.
+As role models for the entire school, professional conduct is expected at all times; this includes so much more than just how you dress - it is in the way everybody in our school values in a visible way so that others in school - from the very youngest children to the one-off visitor - see and feel your impact.

 In return for your commitment we offer dedicated and knowledgeable teachers, one-to-one careers and university admissions guidance, purposeful, dedicated Post-16 facilities and the experience of being part of a cohesive, collaborative and dynamic learning community.
+HORIZON INTERNATIONAL SCHOOL